wtsi-hgi/irobot/README.md

 metadata have changed, this will also trigger an invalidation of the data and its refetching from iRODS.

+If another user is requesting data that is manually invalidated by someone else, their response will be interrupted and cancelled, as the data will be removed.
+Data on iRODS shouldn't change often (or at all), so not protecting against such an event is seen as a justifiable trade-off.

 ##### Fetching Data

 Fetching of the data supports range requests using the `Accept-Ranges`